ethereum-optimism/design-docs/protocol/op-contracts-manager-arch.md

 # Alternatives Considered

-The primary alternative is for the interop team to not use OPSM for devnet and testnet deployments.
+The primary alternative is for the interop team to not use OPCM for devnet and testnet deployments.
 This is not ideal for various reasons:

-- Duplication of effort: The interop team would need to develop and maintain their own deployment scripts, even though new ones will already be written for OPSM.
+- Duplication of effort: The interop team would need to develop and maintain their own deployment scripts, even though new ones will already be written for OPCM.
 - Divergence: With duplication, it's likely the interop team's deployment scripts diverge from the production deployment scripts, leading to inconsistencies and bugs.

 # Proposed Solution